klas/secupay-laravel/README.md

-# Secupay Transaction Flagging API
+# Secucard Transaction Flagging API

+## About This Project

+This is a Laravel-based API solution developed as part of the PHP backend developer technical assessment for secucard GmbH.
+The implementation demonstrates handling of database interactions with stored procedures, RESTful API design, comprehensive testing, and security best practices.
 ## Project Overview

 This is a specialized API service that manages transaction flags (called "flagbits") for financial transactions.
 The system allows authorized users to add or remove status indicators to transactions, providing a way to mark transactions with specific attributes such as "verified", "suspicious", or "pending review".